MystPi/ocular-colors-chrome-extension/README.md

 A Chrome extension that displays a Scratch user's favorite Ocular color on their profile.

 ## Usage
 Download and unzip this repo, then open `chrome://extensions` in your browser and enable developer mode.
-Finally, click `Load unpacked` and select the `Ocular Colors` folder.
+Finally, click `load unpacked` and select the `Ocular Colors` folder.